 Trump additionally won the popular vote, receiving over 71 million votes in comparison to Harris’s 66.2 million as of November 6.
 The race was called in the early morning hours of November 6; Alaska, Arizona, Maine, Michigan and Nevada still have yet to call their races.

-The Republican party also seized control of the Senate from the Democratic party once they passed the 50 majority, and are currently maintaining their control of the House of Representatives although they have yet to reach the 218 threshold to make it official.
+The Republican party also seized control of the Senate from the Democratic party once they passed the 50 majority, and maintained their control of the House of Representatives in a 220-214 win.

 At the state and local levels, Elizabeth Warren (D-Mass). earned another Senate term.
 In the nine districts of Massachusetts, Democrats won every House seat.
 Three of the five ballot questions passed: voters elected to allow audit of the state legislature, the MCAS test requirement is no longer a graduation requirement, and ride-share drivers can now unionize.
 However, measures to legalize certain psychedelic drugs and raise the minimum wage for tipped workers did not pass.